 If your vehicle does not meet the standards required under the clean air legislation then you will have to pay a charge if you enter the charging Clean Air Zone in any of the aforementioned cities.
 As the majority of cars which are covered under personal or business contract leases these days are new, then they should meet these standards easily.

 It is worth knowing about the Clean Air Zones if you are considering personal or business contract lease cars to make sure you check that they meet the required standards before you sign the lease.
 After all, you wouldn’t want to get caught out, would you?

 * All vehicle images and car descriptions on this site are for illustration and reference purposes only and are not necessarily an accurate representation of the vehicle on offer.

 F: 0845 450 7369

 9A London Road

-Amber Vehicle Solutions are a credit broker and not a lender, we are authorised and regulated by the Financial Conduct Authority.
+Amber Vehicle Solutions are a trading style of Amber Car Leasing, who are a credit broker and not a lender, we are authorised and regulated by the Financial Conduct Authority.
 Registered No : 660869

 Registered in England & Wales with company number : 5667010 | Data Protection No : Z9371665 | VAT No : 876358083